javidcf/surfmorph/app/README.md

 # animator
-Pose animation app.

-This application interpolates 3D pose mesh files and displays an interactive animation.
+An application that interpolates 3D pose mesh files and displays an interactive animation.

 The building system only supports Linux systems at the moment, although it